plastboks/Mousing/readme.md

 Installing
 ==========
 No global install routines have been made at this point.
 After the `make` run, a binary 'mousing' is created in the root folder of this project.
+Move binary to wanted destination.

 Dependencies
 =====